kelvinCB/Task_Manager/docs/TESTING_GUIDE.md

 - **Seguridad**: Aislamiento de datos por usuario, validación JWT
 - **CRUD Completo**: Cobertura completa de operaciones Create, Read, Update, Delete

+## Manual Testing (Google Auth)

+Since Google Authentication requires interactions with real Google servers and accounts, it cannot be fully automated in CI/CD without exposing credentials.
+Follow these steps to verify:

+### Prerequisites
+1. Ensure you have a valid Google account.
+2. Ensure `VITE_SUPABASE_URL` and `VITE_SUPABASE_KEY` are configured in `.env`.
+3. Ensure Google Provider is enabled in Supabase Dashboard.
+4. Ensure `http://localhost:5173/auth/callback` (or your local port) is in Supabase Redirect URLs.

+### Test Cases

+#### TC-MAN-001: Google Login Flow
+1. Navigate to `/login`.
+2. Click "Log in with Google" button.
+3.  **Expected**: Pop-up window or redirect to accounts.google.com.
+4. Enter valid credentials.
+5.  **Expected**: Redirect back to app (`/`) and user is logged in (visible in Account Menu).

+#### TC-MAN-002: Google Registration Flow
+1. Navigate to `/register`.
+2. Click "Sign up with Google".
+3.  **Expected**: Same behavior as Login (Google treats them interchangeably for OAuth).
+4.  **Verification**: Check Supabase Dashboard > Authentication > Users to see the new user with `google` provider.

+#### TC-MAN-003: Existing Account Link
+1. If you have an existing account with `example@gmail.com` (password based).
+2. Try to Log in with Google using the same email.
+3.  **Expected**: Supabase should link the identities or log you in (depending on project config "Enable Confirm Email").

+### Troubleshooting
+- **400: redirect_uri_mismatch**: Check that the URL in the browser address bar exactly matches one of the "Redirect URLs" in Supabase.
+- **Error connecting to Google**: Check console logs.
+Often related to missing Supabase keys or network blocks.

 ### Resultados Backend

 ✅ **81/81 tests pasando** (100% de éxito)